olinpin/ultimateTTC.nvim/README.md

 ## What is Ultimate Tic-Tac-Toe?

-Ultimate Tic-Tac-Toe is a strategic variant of Tic-Tac-Toe where the game board consists of 9 regular Tic-Tac-Toe boards arranged in a 3x3 grid.
-Players take turns placing their marks (X or O) on any of the small boards, with the goal of winning three small boards in a row to win the game.
+Ultimate Tic-Tac-Toe is a strategic variant of classic Tic-Tac-Toe where the game board consists of 9 regular Tic-Tac-Toe boards arranged in a 3×3 grid.
+Players take turns placing their marks (X or O) on any of the small boards, with the goal of winning three small boards in a row to win the entire game.

-The twist: **where you play determines where your opponent must play next!** If you place your mark in a particular cell of a small board, your opponent must play in the corresponding small board on the meta-grid.
+**The twist:** Where you play determines where your opponent must play next!
+If you place your mark in a particular cell of a small board, your opponent must play in the corresponding small board on the meta-grid.

 ## Features

-- ?? **Local gameplay** - Two players on the same computer
+- ✓ **Local gameplay** - Two players on the same computer
-- ?? **Online multiplayer** - Play with friends over LAN/WiFi
+- ✓ **Online multiplayer** - Play with friends over LAN/WiFi
-- ?? **Beautiful ASCII interface** - Clean, colorful board display
+- ✓ **Beautiful ASCII interface** - Clean, colorful board display
-- ? **Real-time sync** - Moves sync instantly in multiplayer
+- ✓ **Real-time sync** - Moves sync instantly in multiplayer
-- ?? **Full game logic** - All Ultimate Tic-Tac-Toe rules implemented
+- ✓ **Full game logic** - All Ultimate Tic-Tac-Toe rules implemented
-- ?? **Intuitive controls** - Vim-style navigation and simple keybindings
+- ✓ **Intuitive controls** - Vim-style navigation and simple keybindings
-- ?? **Active board highlighting** - See where you can play at a glance
+- ✓ **Active board highlighting** - See where you can play at a glance
-- ?? **Win detection** - Automatic game over detection for wins and draws
+- ✓ **Win detection** - Automatic game over detection for wins and draws

 ## Installation